 The three-judge bench headed by CJI Dipak Misra resumed hearings at 11.00 A.M.

-the last hearing on 30th July, Senior Counsel Rakesh Khanna and Indira Jaising argued that FGM has no proven health benefits and it violates right to dignity of women.
-Ms. Jaising argued that the practice cannot be an "essential practice" of the Dawoodi Bohra community, given that it has been outlawed in many countries where they reside.
+the last hearing on 30th July, Senior Counsel Rakesh Khanna and Indira Jaising argued that FGM violates the right to privacy and the right to dignity of women.
+Further, Ms. Jaising argued that the practice cannot be an "essential practice" of the Dawoodi Bohra community, given that it has been outlawed in many countries where they reside.

 Mr. Singhvi opposed the argument that female circumcision is non-hygienic and unhealthy.
-He maintained that the practice has a developed a standard operating procedure and is generally performed by trained medical practitioners.
-Justice Chandrachud requested Mr. Singhvi to provide a copy of the procedure.
+He maintained that the community has developed a standard operating procedure and that the practice is generally performed by trained medical practitioners.
+Justice Chandrachud requested Mr. Singhvi to submit a medical manual outlining the procedure.

 (This report has been prepared by Mr. Samya Chatterjee.)